Unquam/ing-web-pay-sdk/README.md

 ## Installation

-You can install the SDK via Composer (assuming it's published on Packagist):
+You can install the SDK via Composer:

 ```bash
 composer require unquam/ing-web-pay-sdk